 12 Health Benefits Of Milk Thistle, Nutrition, & Side Effects

 Milk thistle is a popular herbal remedy best known for its liver-protecting properties.
 This herb (also known as Silybum marianum) is native to the Mediterranean region.
 The benefits of milk thistle can be attributed to its anti-inflammatory and antioxidant effects.
 This flowering plant can help control blood sugar levels and enhance bone health.
-In this article, we have discussed the health benefits, nutritional profile, and possible side of milk thistle.
+In this article, we have discussed how milk thistle benefits your health, its nutritional profile, and possible side effects.
 Keep reading to know more!

 In This Article